vishaag/runway2.0/README.md

 5. Once deployed, Vercel will provide you with a URL for your application

 For subsequent deployments, simply run `vercel` in the project root.

+## Social Media Sharing

+This app includes Open Graph meta tags for rich sharing on social media platforms.
+The OG image (`og-image.png`) is located in the `public` folder and is set to be displayed when the app URL is shared on platforms like Facebook, Twitter, and LinkedIn.